 - Sexual abuse

 - Over- or under-medication

 - Lack of general facility safety

 If your loved one has developed bedsores, slipped and fell, or has unexplained bruises or other injuries, he or she may be the victim of nursing home abuse.
 The same is true if you’ve noticed unusual changes to your loved one’s will or strange withdrawals from a checking account.
 Sudden changes in behavior or mood may also indicate a problem.
-Learn more about identifying the signs of nursing home abuse here.

 Why You Need an Attorney

 Nursing home doctors, nursing assistants, and staff members have a responsibility to provide proper care for their residents.
 When they fail to do so, the situation is similar to when medical professionals fail to uphold the standard duty of care.
 Victims and their loved ones have the right to seek justice and fair compensation for their damages including pain and suffering, medical bills, lost income, emotional distress, and more.

 However, recovering this compensation is not usually an easy task.
 Having an experienced North Carolina nursing home negligence attorney on your side can make all the difference in your case.